 Sessional lecturers are hired primarily to teach courses, though they may also perform administrative service and are often encouraged to invest in professional and intellectual development (for instance, sessionals are eligible to apply for federal research funds and can access professional-development funds).
 Sessional lecturers are in charge of their own courses and are usually finished their graduate degrees or very close to completion.

-Sessional lecturer appointments fall into two main types: “Over 50%” and “Under 50%”.
+Sessional lecturer appointments fall into two main types: 50% and over and less than 50%.
 The percentage describes how close an appointment is to the designated full-time load in a given faculty.
 A sessional may be hired to teach a single course or a slate of courses in any one term or appointment.
-Course-loads over 50% of “full time” give sessional lecturers access to a different range of benefits than course-loads falling under 50% of full-time.
+Course-loads 50% or more of “full time” give sessional lecturers access to a different range of benefits than course-loads falling under 50% of full-time.
 Sessionals may also hold appointments in more than one department, unit, or even institution at a time; the accumulated total course-load at UBC determines whether a sessional is over or under a 50% appointment.

 Full-Time Load Standard: By Faculty (Sept – April)